emqx/emqx-docs/en_US/durability/durability_introduction.md

 - Session data is lost when the EMQX node hosting the session stops or restarts.
 - Undelivered messages are stored in the session's memory queue, increasing memory footprint of the broker.
 - EMQX imposes a limit on the size of the memory queue to prevent memory exhaustion.
-New messages are discarded when this limit is reached, leading to potential message loss of undelivered messages.
+New messages are discarded when this limit is reached, leading to potential loss of undelivered messages.

 #### Durable Sessions